 Both beads are sewn in the same direction.

-Buttonhole length = buttonhole opening in mm and keyhole buttonholes Nos.
-56-58
+Buttonhole lenght = buttonhole opening in mm

-Stitch: Round buttonholes Nos.
-54-55

-Thread: cotton or polyester Feed-dog: up (sewing position)

-Presser foot: Automatic buttonhole foot No. 3A

-Automatic buttonhole

-· the lens on automatic buttonhole foot No.3A automatically registers the length of the buttonhole for exact duplication buttonholes from 4-29 mm can be sewn
+Stitch: Round buttonholes 54-55 and keyhole buttonholes 56-58 Needle: size and type suitable for the fabric selected Thread: cotton or polyester Feed-dog: up (sewing position) Presser foot: Automatic buttonhole foot No. 3A Automatic buttonhole · the lens on automatic buttonhole foot No. 3A automatically registers the length of the buttonhole for exact duplication buttonholes from 4-29 mm can be sewn